p2docs/p2docs.github.io/page/cordic.md

 When it is done, **GETQX** will return the result, rounded down. **?
 TODO verify rounding.
 Also what happens to Y???**

 <%=p2instrinfo('qlog')%>
 QLOG instructs the CORDIC coprocessor to compute the base-2 logarithm of the unsigned 32-bit number in **D**estination.
-When it is done, **GETQX** returns the logarithm, in 5.27 fixed-point format (i.e. the top five bits containing the whole part).
+When it is done, **GETQX** returns the logarithm, in 5.27 fixed-point format (i.e. the top five bits containing the whole part), rounded to the nearest value.

 $$
 \mathit{QX} \approx 2^{27}(\log _{2} D)